-Actual Fed Funds Rate (blue) versus Taylor Rule with 150% (red) or 200% (green) feedback.
+Actual Fed Funds Rate (blue) versus Taylor Rule with 150% (red) or 200% (magenta) feedback.

-It may be seen that although the near-zero Fed Funds rates prior to 11/2014 were not justified, the sharp deflations of 12/14 and 1/15 did briefly warrant a zero rate.
+It may be seen that although the near-zero Fed Funds rates prior to 11/2014 were not justified, the sharp deflations of 12/14 and 1/15 did briefly warrant a zero or near-zero rate.
 Policy was reasonably in line with entrenched inflation thereafter through early 2020.
 The sharp covid deflation again did briefly call for a zero rate.
 However, rates should have returned to pre-covid levels by May 2020, and should have exceeded those rates by the beginning of 2021.
+The rate should have been at least 6% by the beginning of 2022.
 The FOMC did not catch up with the Taylor Rule until the second half of 2023.
-It remained somewhat too tight by either measure in late 2024, but now is finally about right.
+It was actually somewhat too tight by either measure in mid-2024,\ but now is about right.
 Had the FOMC followed these recommendations from May 2020 on, inflation would presumably have come out different, as would the recommendations.